Fondazione-ASPHI/Nose-Drive/README.md

 * Download and extract our [latest release ZIP file](https://github.com/Fondazione-ASPHI/Nose-Drive/releases)
 * Double click on the "START.bat" file
 * Wait for your webcam image to show up
-* Standing still in front of the webcam, press Q to start giving inputs
+* Stand still in front of the webcam in your base position for 5 seconds (can be edited)
+* Start playing your games

 ## Inputs
 Core commands:
 * NOSE DOWN: gamepad analog Right-Trigger (accelerator)
-* NOSE UP: non-analog keyboard Down Arrow (brake)
+* NOSE UP: gamepad Left-Trigger (brake)
 * NOSE RIGHT and LEFT: gamepad Left Analog Horizontal Axis (steer left and right)

 Optionally: